Pine Manor College

 2. Students must complete (with letter grades A, B, C, D, to D-) a minimum of 67% of all courses attempted within a given semester.
 Example: A student registered for 16 credits must successfully complete 10 credits.

 Attempted credits include all credits in which the student is registered at the end of the add/drop period.
-All courses are considered credits attempted, whether or not the course is completed, including grades of “F”, course withdrawals “W”, courses taken for credit – NC and CR (no letter grade), and English as a Second Language (ESL) courses.
-Any incompletes (I) that are not completed by the end of the following term will be coded as a failure and will be included as attempted credits.
+All courses are considered credits attempted, whether or not the course is completed, including grades of “F”, course withdrawals “W”, courses taken for credit – NC and CR (no letter grade).
+Any incomplete grades (I) that are not completed by the end of the following term will be coded as a failure and will be included as attempted credits.
 Transfer credits, including those received during consortium study, will be counted as attempted and earned.

 Repeated courses are included in the calculation of both attempted and earned hours.
 Once a minimum grade of “C” is attained, no future repeat will be supported by financial aid.